 Supply chain management (SCM)

 Our pharmaceutical supply chain, which encompasses a wide variety of items including raw materials, intermediates, and pharmaceutical ingredients, is supported by numerous suppliers in Japan and overseas.
 To continue providing stable supplies without interruption in the procurement chain, we consider it imperative to strengthen relationships with individual suppliers by working closely and sharing information with them.
-As another risk-hedging measure, we are striving to secure multiple alternative suppliers and various transportation routes in addition to our existing suppliers.
-We are also promoting compliance in logistics, including imports and exports, to guarantee stable supplies.
+To hedge risks, we are striving to secure multiple alternative suppliers and various transportation routes in addition to our existing suppliers, while pursuing optimization in logistics including importing and exporting, and strengthening our ability to provide stable supplies.

 Several challenges have emerged in the past few years, including geopolitical risks, exchange rate fluctuations, rising raw material prices due to rising energy costs and semiconductor shortages, and a logistics problem in 2024.
-Nevertheless, the Kyorin Group will continuously strive to ensure stable product supplies by reducing various risks through production planning and inventory coordination with internal manufacturers and external subcontracted manufacturers, while developing multiple and alternative suppliers and improving logistics efficiency.
+Amid this situation, the Kyorin Group will continuously strive to ensure stable product supplies by reducing risks through production planning and inventory coordination with internal manufacturers and external subcontracted manufacturers, while developing multiple and alternative suppliers and improving logistics efficiency.

 Sustainable procurement initiatives

-We consider it important to fulfill our social responsibility by striving to provide stable supplies of products.
-For this, we ask for our suppliers’ cooperation based on their own social responsibility.
+Given the importance of striving to provide stable supplies of high-quality products and build sustainable supply chains, we ask for our suppliers’ cooperation based on their own social responsibility.

-To achieve sustainable procurement, we carry out activities with high ethical standards in compliance with the letter and spirit of laws, regulations, and international rules in Japan and overseas.
+We have formulated a Sustainable Procurement Policy to promote sustainable procurement activities that take into account their effect on the environment and society, and carry out activities with high ethical standards in compliance with the letter and spirit of laws, regulations, and international rules in Japan and overseas.

 On-site investigations of suppliers